HMA Review: Quick Expert Summary

 - Tor over VPN.

-However, there are a lot of issues preventing HMA VPN from competing with the top VPNs on the market — it lacks advanced security features like perfect forward secrecy and RAM-only servers, it doesn’t work with a lot of popular streaming sites like Netflix and Hulu (despite having dedicated streaming servers), it doesn’t work in restrictive countries, its quick-connect feature is buggy, it’s overpriced, and its customer support is terrible.
+However, HMA VPN can’t compete with the top VPNs on the market — it lacks advanced security features like perfect forward secrecy and RAM-only servers, it only allows torrenting on servers in 6 locations, it doesn’t work in restrictive countries, its quick-connect feature is buggy, it’s overpriced, and its customer support is terrible.

-HMA VPN allows up to 10 simultaneous connections, offers multiple monthly and yearly plans, and backs all plans with a 30-day money-back guarantee.
+HMA VPN has multiple monthly and yearly plans, allows up to Up to 10 simultaneous connections, and backs all plans with a 30-day money-back guarantee.

 💸 Starting Price | $2.99 / month |